mcosovic/FactorGraph.jl/docs/src/man/inference.md

 ```julia-repl
 dynamicFactor!(gbp; factor = index, mean = value, variance = value)
 ```
 The function accepts the composite type `GraphicalModel` and keywords `factor`, `mean` and `variance`, which defines the dynamic update scheme of the factor nodes.
-The factor node index corresponding to the row number of the jacobian matrix.
+The factor node index corresponding to the row index of the jacobian matrix.
 Note that during each function call, `SystemModel.observation` and `SystemModel.variance` fields also change values according to the scheme.

 ---